-To be eligible for a Coxswain grade 1 near coastal certificate you must:
+To be eligible for a Master less than 24 metres near coastal certificate you must:

-- Be at least 16 years of age on the certificate issue date. - Meet medical, eyesight, sea service and course requirements.
+- Be at least 16 years old on the certificate issue date. - Meet medical, eyesight, sea service and course requirements.

 For more information, select what you need to apply for below.
-The Coxswain grade 1 near coastal is issued under Marine Order 505 (Certificates of competency - national law) 2013.